near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 $ cd nearcore
 ```

 Next, checkout the release branch you need (recommended) if you will not be using the default `master` branch.
 Please check the [releases page on GitHub](https://github.com/near/nearcore/releases) for the latest release.
-Currently `1.19.0` as of 5/25/21.

 For more information on choosing between `master` and latest release branch [ [click here](/docs/develop/node/validator/compile-and-run-a-node#choosing-your-nearcore-version) ].